rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 ```
     make
 ```
-While installation, 'make' ask you the login/password of the neufbox web interface
+During installation, 'make' ask you the login/password of the neufbox web interface

 ### Configuration